 Supporting the German minority in Ukraine

-Until the Second World War, the area along the Black Sea coast in present-day Ukraine was home to one of the largest communities of ethnic Germans in the former Russian Empire, second only in size to the German population of the Volga region.
-Although around 400,000 Germans lived in the area of present-day Ukraine prior to the Second World War, many were deported to Siberia in the years immediately after 1939.
-Only a very small number remained in the country itself.
+Beginning from the end of 18th century to the Second World War, the area along the Black Sea coast was home to one of the largest communities of ethnic Germans in the former Russian Empire and Soviet Union – second only to the Volga Region.
+Around 400,000 Germans lived in the area of present-day Ukraine.
+However, most of them were deported to Siberia and Central Asia immediately at the beginning of the Second World War.

 Today, the German minority in Ukraine numbers around 33,000, many of whom emigrated there from Russia and the countries of Central Asia following the collapse of the Soviet Union.
-In its efforts to make amends for the consequences of the Second World War, the German Government is working hard to improve the livelihoods of the German minority in the post-Soviet states and to provide ethnic Germans with a brighter future.
+In its efforts to make amends for the consequences of the Second World War, the German Government is working hard to improve the living conditions and prospects of the German minority in Ukraine and other post-Soviet states.

 The German minority represents its interests independently in its country of origin.
 It is developing its ethno-cultural identity and actively fulfils its role as a bridge between Germany and the country of origin.

-A comprehensive range of language and training courses as well as extensive leisure activities for young people aim to provide a basis for allowing the ethnic minority to not only preserve its identity, but also develop it further.
+A comprehensive range of language and training courses as well as extensive leisure activities for young people aim to provide a basis for allowing the ethnic minority to preserve its identity as well as to develop it further.
 These measures have been used to establish a close-knit network of youth clubs that are well-integrated in their respective communities.
 For the members of the ethnic minority, they make an important contribution on a social level as well as to broader aspects of their lives.

-Joint cultural projects with other minorities and international exchange programmes are helping to boost the profile of the German minority in Ukraine while at the same time enabling ethnic Germans to act as a link between Ukraine and Germany.
+Joint cultural projects with other minorities within and international exchange programmes are helping to boost the profile of the German minority in Ukraine.
+At the same time these activities enable ethnic Germans to act as intermediaries between Ukraine and Germany.
 A special role here is attributed to leadership figures among Ukraine’s ethnic German community.
 Individual support programmes provide them with assistance in their academic, cultural and social activities.
-In return, they promote the interests of the German minority.
+In return, they present themselves, their own works in arts or other social spheres as well as the German minority as an integral and vital part of Ukrainian social life.